City-of-Helsinki/mlops-template/README.md

 and instructions for contributing.

 ## Installing the Template
-{% include note.html content='if you are doing a project on personal or sensitive data for the City of Helsinki, contact the data and analytics team of the city before proceeding!' %}
+{% include note.html content='if you are doing a project on personal or sensitive data for the City of Helsinki, contact the data and analytics team of the city before proceeding!' %}
 ### On your GitHub homepage:

 0. (Create [GitHub account](https://github.com/) if you do not have one already.